sciZer0/7/v/README.md

 <h1>About DeFi</h1>

-In DeFi as it is being made for now, there are also big problems that are fundamental.
+In DeFi, as it is being made for now, there are also the biggest problems that are fundamental.

 Specifically, there are these 2 fundamental problems,